jagadeesh312/daily-code-log/README.md

 - Implemented AI support for 5 languages in the Smart Billing system
 - Added basic text-based AI responses for user interaction
 - Improved communication flow for multilingual users
+## Day 5 Progress
+Reviewed the Smart Billing project structure
+Organized code into a normal repository format
+Added basic report/comments to explain the code flow Cleaned files for better readability and maintenance Prepared the project for future feature updates